 The Savvy Investor Private Equity (PE) and Venture Capital (VC) section provides institutional investors and asset allocators with comprehensive analysis on the changes and trends shaping this branch of alternative investment.

-Private Equity (PE) is the act of taking majority or outright ownership of a publicly listed or private company into private hands via the purchase of its shares.
-By purchasing a business and providing it with additional investment capital, the private equity investment firm can conduct changes, such as improving profitability, in order to enhance the acquired firm’s resale value...
+Private equity is the act of taking majority or outright ownership of a publicly listed or private company into private hands via the purchase of its shares.
+By purchasing a business and providing it with additional investment capital, the private equity investment firm can conduct changes, such as improving profitability, to enhance the acquired firm’s resale value...

 Savvy Investor members can also read the latest private equity news and explore the latest performance data and global statistics in private equity and venture capital investment.
 Also included in this section are private equity salary surveys, investing in the growth area of emerging market private equity, as well as incorporating ESG considerations into a private equity investment framework.